Molise Croats: Culture

 The community is adherent to Catholicism.
-A legend says that they came to the new country on one Friday in May carrying only the statue of Saint Lucy.
-Because the exact year and date of their arrival is unknown, they hold processions dedicated to Saint Lucy (Sveta Luca) on every Friday in May.

-They made their living mainly with farming (mostly producing grain, as well as some vine-cultivation and other kinds of agriculture) and stock-breeding, as well as home lacemaking.
-In modern times olives are also cultivated, and village residents mostly work in nearby towns, like Termoli and San Salvo.
+Upon settling in inhabited current area, Molise Croats engaged in subsistence agriculture (mostly producing grain, as well as some vine-cultivation and other kinds of agriculture) and animal husbandry, as well as home lacemaking and the trade of resulting goods.
+In modern times, olive and olive oil production are also cultivated.
+The village residents mostly work in nearby towns, like Termoli and San Salvo.

-The long-term exposure to the disintegration processes and Italian foreign language surrounding, as well absence of cultural institutions, resulted in the loss of ethnic identity.
+The long-term exposure to the disintegration processes and Italian foreign language surroundings, as well absence of cultural institutions, resulted in the loss of ethnic identity.
 The ethnic identity of Molise Croats consists of a common language, shared ancestry and physical appearance, personal names and toponyms, common customs (living and dressing), as well an oral tradition of migration.
 In 1904, Slavenska knjižnica (Biblioteca Slava) was founded in Acquaviva Collecroc; from 1968, the journal Naš jezik was released, and again between 1986–1988 as Naš život in Slavomolisano dialect.
 From 2002, a journal entitled Riča živa has been released.
 Local amateur associations preserve the tradition, folklore, and language.
 In 1999, the Agostina Piccoli Foundation was founded, which in 2002 was officially recognized by Italy as an institution for preservation and protection of Molise Croats culture and tradition.